embersight/cpp-alloctrack/README.md

-# cpp-alloctrack: Light-weight Memory Allocation Tracker Library
+# cpp-alloctrack: Light-weight Dynamic Memory Allocation Tracker Library for C++

-This python library implements the State Vector Sync (SVS) protocol to synchronise states between multiple clients over NDN for distributed realtime applications that is originally implemented and designed in c++ [here](https://github.com/named-data/ndn-svs).
+This C++ library takes advantage of the fact that C++ uses a different methods for dynnamic memory allocations than C and of the fact that C++ builds upon C.

 cpp-alloctrack aims to use only the basic libraries included in most if not all cpp compilers for it's implementation.